codyzu/jasql/_includes/api.md

 </table>

 The `doc` object can optionally include an `_id` field to identify the document.
-The `_id` must be unique, if a document with the same id already exists, an error will be raised.
+The id must be unique, if a document with the same id already exists, an error will be raised.
-If the `doc` does not include an `_id` a random identifier will be automatically generated.
+If the `doc` does not include an `_id`, a random identifier will be automatically generated.

 Create a document with a random id: